HCTsai/OpenIC/README.md

 A Framwork for Image Classification Web Services

-Note: This repository is unstable version.
+Note: This repository is an unstable version.

 The framework includes following modules :

 1.Image Crawler - Collecting image samples.